apeace/react16-boilerplate/README.md

 [a version](https://github.com/PilotFiber/jsdom-global) I once forked at work, because it fixes issues I had accessing jsdom primitives.
 This is only necessary for certain access patterns.
 If you switch to the [official version](https://github.com/rstacruz/jsdom-global) it should work just fine.

+## Suggestions for the user

+-   Configure your text editor to format using `prettier`.
+Make sure it matches what `make fmt` does.

+## TODO

+-   Add favicon.
+-   Add the moment webpack plugin.
+-   Built-in "fake mode".
+-   Heroku config?